United States Telephone Herald Company: San Diego Telephone Herald Co.

 Incorporated in California in August 1911 by H. A. Schmidt (president), M. N. Schmidt and G. Stephens.
 The principals were inspired by the reported success of the concept in San Francisco, and promotional advertisements were run in the fall of 1911, but the enterprise never began operations, and the state charter was forfeited on November 30, 1912.

 San Francisco Telephone Herald Co.

-This was second San Francisco-based Telephone Herald company, following the earlier California Telephone Herald Company.
-It was incorporated in the state of California on October 29, 1912, with founding the directors of W. H. Dohrmann, J. F. Dohrmann, A. J. Beecher, F. W. Beecher, Thomas R. White, C. E. Youngblood, Rudolph Schlueten, Clarence Eppstein and E. L. Manner.
+This was the second San Francisco-based Telephone Herald company, following the earlier California Telephone Herald Company.
+It was incorporated in the state of California on October 29, 1912, with founding directors of W. H. Dohrmann, J. F. Dohrmann, A. J. Beecher, F. W. Beecher, Thomas R. White, C. E. Youngblood, Rudolph Schlueten, Clarence Eppstein and E. L. Manner.

 Demonstrations were given at 687 Market Street in early January 1913, but no further progress appears to have been made.
 The corporation charter was forfeited November 30, 1913, for failure to pay the state license tax.